Oxbrimp/Java_Projects/README.md

 As usual, anything here can be used at your own discretion, enjoy!

-Work with the same numbers / symbols mean they are to be used in conjunction with one another
+Work with the same numbers / symbols mean they are to be used in conjunction with one another You will find these in the format  ' XXX00_... '

 The work uploaded is typically created on IntelliJ